IntegralEquations/Inti.jl/docs/src/examples/stokes_drag.md

 ```@example stokes_drag
 using StaticArrays
 v = 2.0
-U = SVector(2.0,0,0)
+U = SVector(v,0,0)
 f = fill(U, length(Γ_quad))
 nothing # hide
 ```

 To solve the linear system, we will use the `gmres` function from `IterativeSolvers`.
 Since the function requires scalar types, we need to convert the vector-valued quantities into scalars and vice versa.
-We can achieve this by using `reinterpret` to convert the data types:
+We can achieve this by using `reinterpret` to convert between the vector of `SVector`s and a vector of `Float64`s types.

 ```@example stokes_drag
 using IterativeSolvers, LinearAlgebra, LinearMaps